opengisch/QField-docs/documentation/get-started/tutorials/permissions.en.md

 | **Reporter**      | Can download the project and collect **new** features in the field, but cannot edit or delete existing features.                       |
 | **Reader**        | Read-only access to view and download the project.
 Cannot upload edits or changes.                                                     |

-!!! note

-    To assign more than one collaborator on private projects, the project must belong to an organization plan and collaborators must all be members of that organization.
-    Alternatively, you can make a project "public" allowing all QFieldCloud users to access your project.

 ### Project Capabilities

 The following table details what each project role can do: